 In today's global market, it is necessary to transfer your personal data across national borders.
+These transfers may involve at least one of Fidelity's Group entities operating in the UK and/or EEA and as such will apply the English law and/or European (as applicable) standard of protections to the personal data we process.
 In practice, this means that all the entities in the Fidelity Group agree to process your personal data in line with high global standards.
-Where your personal data is transferred within the Fidelity Group but outside of the UK or EEA, that data subsequently receives the same degree of protection as it would in the UK or EEA and in this regard, Fidelity has put in place appropriate and suitable safeguards, including contractual provisions.
+Where your personal data is transferred within the Fidelity Group but outside of the UK and/or EEA, that data subsequently receives the same degree of protection as it would in the UK and/or EEA and in this regard Fidelity has put in place appropriate and suitable safeguards, by adopting UK and/or European Commission approved safeguards for international transfers of personal data outside of the UK and/or EEA.
+The Trustees keep this under regular review.
 For more information please contact Fidelity.

 Where it is necessary to transfer personal data to a third party, stringent reviews of those with whom we share the data are carried out and that data will only be transferred in line with the purpose for which it was collected.
-The third parties who help us process your data are located in the following countries: United Kingdom, Ireland, USA and India.
+The third parties who help us process your data are located in the following countries: United Kingdom, Ireland, USA and India